dolthub/docs/content/reference/sql/server/debugging.md

 ## Examine your CPU, Memory, and Disk usage

 Dolt consumes CPU, Memory, and Disk.
-Consuming more of any of these resources than the hos has available can lead to degraded performance.
-Use your systems built in resource monitoring systems to inspect Dolt's usage of these resources.
+Consuming more of any of these resources than the host has available can lead to degraded performance.
+Use your system's built in resource monitoring systems to inspect Dolt's usage of these resources.
 You may need a larger host or additional [read replicas](./replication.md) to support your load.

 ## Set your log level to TRACE

-To see queries being run against the server, query results, and their latency set your Dolt log level to trace.
+To see queries being run against the server, query results, and query latency set your Dolt log level to `trace`.
 This can be done by starting the server like so `dolt sql-server --loglevel=trace` or by setting `log_level: trace` in your `config.yaml`.

 ## EXPLAIN for complex queries

-Dolt supports the SQL EXPLAIN operation in order for you to see the plan for complex queries.
-Rearranging your query to perform fewer JOINs or make better use of indexes can help speed up complex queries.
+Dolt supports the SQL `EXPLAIN` operation in order for you to see the plan for complex queries.
+Rearranging your query to perform fewer `JOIN`s or make better use of indexes can help speed up complex queries.

 # Problems